bfox9900/CAMEL99-ITC/README.md

 ?ABORT is smaller because it use SOURCE instead of HERE COUNT. (totally missed that)

->BODY was a wrapper on 2+.
+">BODY" was a wrapper on 2+.
 Now it is a code word synonym for 2+.

 ### Overview
 CAMEL99 V2 finally has TI file access.
 The binary program is in folder DSK1 and is called CAMEL2.